roman-milk/roman-milk.github.io/all-inclusive-summer.md

  It only took me a few seconds to line up behind her, and sink my cock to the root.
 She gasped, and purred like a kitten when I started fucking her slowly.
 Any thoughts of impropriety or inappropriateness disappeared out the door.
 I fucked that little blonde bombshell like my life depended on it.
 Her first sweet orgasm made me feel like a god.
 I had her on her back, driving it home, when her second hit, in between a series of gasped "Oh-my-god!s."

  I slowed down, never wanting to stop, and feasted on her incredible tits.
 Then I moved down further and had a tasted of that teen slice, until I had her screaming my name.
 "Adam!" she shrieked, over and over again, clutching my head.
-Report_Story #2